Hamish-MarshallDawson/Lothian-Api-Bus-Display/README.md

 # Lothian-Api-Bus-Display
-Uses Lothian bus api to live update a small eink display on a raspberry pi5.
+Uses Lothian bus api to live update a small touchscreen display on a raspberry pi5.